Julio C. Teehankee

 Julio Cabral Teehankee is a Filipino political scientist and a prominent political analyst focused on Philippine politics and democracy issues.
 He is full professor of political science and international studies at De La Salle University (DLSU) where he served as chair of the Political Science Department (1994–2007); chair of the International Studies Department (2008–2013); and dean of the College of Liberal Arts (2013–2017).
+He was the first Southeast Asian to be elected to the Executive Committee of the International Political Science Association (IPSA), an international scholarly association founded under the auspices of UNESCO in 1949.

 He continuously aims to bridge theory and practice in academic and other professional endeavors.
 Aside from teaching and research, he has served as political and policy consultant to government officials, electoral candidates, political parties, national and international organizations.

 Teehankee specializes in the comparative analysis and development of East and Southeast Asia, with particular focus on elections, party politics, democratization and governance.
 He has published papers on elections, party politics, and political dynasties in the Philippines, Japan and Southeast Asia.

 He has been cited as one of only four political scientists in the 2015 Webometrics' List of 150 Top Scientists in the Philippines based on Google Scholar citations.
 His research works have been indexed in Scopus and Web of Science-Social Sciences Citation Index.
 He was co-editor of Building Inclusive Democracies in ASEAN, a recipient of the 2016 National Academy of Science and Technology (NAST) Outstanding Book Award.
+He was also a recipient of the NAST Outstanding Book award in 2024 for Patronage Democracy in the Philippines: Clans, Clients, and Competition in Local Elections, published by the Ateneo de Manila University Press.

 Teehankee has been quoted by The New York Times, The Washington Post, and The Economist.
 His political commentaries have been published by the East Asia Forum, New Mandala, and Asia Dialogue.
 He has appeared regularly on media as a political analyst.